Dynamic Variation:

 The founder of the town Rjukan, mr Sam Eyde, launched the idea in 1913 of a “Solspeil”, or sun mirror, above Rjukan.
 He saw the importance of the “sun in Rjukan” as well in the winter.
 He also had a need to give his workers the opportunities for sunlight in the winter.
 This idea is one of the few Sam Eyde did not manage to follow through to completion.

 Instead, his successors built a gondola in 1928 to transport Rjukan´s inhabitants to the winter sunshine.
-This gondola is called Krossobanen.
-It remains functional, and is an important connection between the town and the mountains, where the sun´s rays are limited in the winter months.
-Krossobanen transports thousands of people to the mountains every year.
+This gondola was called Krossobanen.
+The gondola is currently out of order.

 Today´s technology has made an idea that was first conceived in 1913 possible: to deliver the sun to the people of Rjukan.